 3. Tineke Postma

-Matching her varied performance output, she has also released albums on a range of record labels including Munich Records, Challenge & Edition.
+Matching her varied performance output, she has also released albums on a range of jazz record labels including Munich Records, Challenge & Edition.

-As with many of the modern greats, she studied at a true American institution – Manhattan School of – where she met many of the players that would go on to be collaborators.
+As with many of the modern jazz greats, she studied at a true American institution – Manhattan School of Music – where she met many of the players that would go on to be collaborators.

-4.
+4. Candy Dulfer

 Born in Amsterdam in 1969, her debut album, Saxuality, was released in 1990 and became a commercial success, as well as being nominated for that year’s Grammy Awards.